 Do note pension plans from insurance companies are not the only pension schemes around.
 There are many more.
 NPS (New pension scheme) is a prime example.
 In addition, there are defined benefit schemes from many employers.
 The tax treatment (especially the commuted pension) for various pension plans varies significantly.

 In this post, I will focus only on the tax benefits on investment in pension plans from insurance companies and the tax treatment of monthly (periodic) income from such plans.

 A pension plan can be divided into two phases viz. accumulation and distribution.
 Under the Accumulation phase, you contribute to your pension corpus during your working years.
 Your pension corpus keeps growing over a period of time.

-Post retirement, you enter the distribution phase and receive payment from the pension plan.
-To receive monthly income, you purchase annuity plan using full or part of the accumulated pension corpus.
+Post-retirement, you enter the distribution phase and receive payment from the pension plan.
+To receive monthly income, you purchase an annuity plan using full or part of the accumulated pension corpus.
 In the distribution phase, you do not need to make any further payments to the insurance company.